TWELVE Advantages of the Haven Tent Over Rooftop Tents (Part One)

-“Overlanding” is the collective term for vehicle-supported travel.
 Most “overlanders” enjoy a combination of on and off-road travel with the journey as the goal.
-Remote campsites (“boondocking”) are a big part of the experience.
+Remote camping (“boondocking”) is a big part of the wilderness experience.

-For many, overlanding has become synonymous with rooftop tent camping.
 But many overlanders are considering alternatives.
 Rooftop tents (RTTs) provide a bed at the end of the day but are not without their limitations and problems.
 In the next two articles, we will look at an alternative to RTTs: the Haven Tent.
-You will learn that the Haven Tent has MANY advantages over the ubiquitous rooftop tent.

-Comparing the ADVANTAGES of the Haven Tent with rooftop tents for overlanding.
+Contrasting the ADVANTAGES of the Haven Tent with rooftop tents for overlanding.

 The Haven Tent is a complete sleeping shelter SYSTEM.

-Haven Advantage Number 1: COST
+Haven Advantage Number 1: COST Savings.

 In total, the rooftop tents (which I bought, disliked and ultimately sold) cost 10 TIMES MORE than my Haven XL Tent!